atharva-rasal/virtual-home-lab/README.md

 - 🛡️ Defensive Lab (Blue Teaming / SIEM)
 - 🧬 Malware Analysis Lab (Flare VM)

-> Based on a lab series by François from the Africana Institute of Technology.

 ---

 ## 🔧 System Requirements